-Marco Derhy, CEO @ Derhy Enterprises, a “Positive” Influencer
+Marco Derhy, Founder @ Derhy Enterprises, a “Positive” Influencer

-Marco is the CEO of Derhy Enterprises, a boutique international consulting firm.
+Marco is the Founder of Derhy Enterprises, a boutique international consulting firm.
 Derhy Enterprises aids with the management and growth of businesses, particularly for celebrities and public figures.

-Marco has more than 19 years in the publication industry, and has created many unique series that highlight the empowering lessons learned from the experiences of high-profile entrepreneurs and public figures.
+Marco has more than 19 years in the publishing industry and has created many unique series that highlight the empowering lessons learned from the experiences of high-profile entrepreneurs and public figures.

 At Authority Magazine, Marco has helped to inspire a mini-movement among writers, with scores of writers worldwide profiling inspiring people to share their positive, empowering, and actionable stories.

 The Thrive Global Community welcomes voices from many spheres.
 We publish pieces written by outside contributors with a wide range of opinions, which don’t necessarily reflect our own.
 Learn more or join us as a community member!